 The Bachelor of Science in Nursing program (B.S.N.) is designed to prepare professional nurses to assess, plan, implement and evaluate nursing care.
 Graduates are prepared to utilize a variety of roles in a multiplicity of settings for clients with minimal deficits requiring health promotion and for those with maximal health deficits.
 Graduates of the B.S.N. program are eligible to apply to take the NCLEX-RN examination for licensure as registered nurses.
-The program is accredited by the National League for Nursing Accrediting Commission, 61 Broadway 33rd Floor, New York, New York 10006 (800-669-1656, ext.
-153).
+The program is accredited by the National League for Nursing Accrediting Commission, 3343 Peachtree Rd NE, Suite 500, Atlanta GA, 30326, (404) 975-5000; Fax (404) 975-5020.